x86 architecture

 #1 Unless noted otherwise the CPU will recognize assertions as short as 1 BCLK.
 However, the external interrupts(s) must remain asserted until microcode has read the processor's event status register.
 Note that this window may cause two or more physically consecutive events to appear as logically simultaneous; this may result in a high priority interrupt being serviced before an earlier lower priority interrupt.
 The size of this window is implementation-specific.

 #2 Several South Bridges are sensitive with regard to the STOPGRANT latency.
-Thus STPCLK has higher priority than e.g. SMI, NMI, or INTR.
-(Older CPUs implement it below INTR though.)
+Thus STPCLK has higher priority than SMI, NMI, or INTR.
+(However, older CPUs implement it below INTR.)

 #3 To ensure proper recognition, RESET must remain asserted for a CPU-specific duration.